neqbal/cryptonite_taskphase_noorain/TP1/PracticingPiping.md

 ![](./sc/sc53.png)

 ### Explanation
-The stdout of `/challenge/run` is duplicated and put written into the file `code` and then it is moved ahead to stdin of `/challenge/college`. \
+The stdout of `/challenge/run` is duplicated and written into the file `code` and then it is moved ahead to stdin of `/challenge/college`. \
 Upon reading the contents of code we see that `/challenge/pwn` requires a specific argument so that it can give the correct output to `/challenge/college` so that it can display the flag.
 We can intercept the correct output of `/challenge/pwn` and see what the correct input to `/challenge/college` is.

 ![](./sc/sc54.png)

 ***